An Idaho bill would criminalize medical treatments for trans youths. It echoes abortion bans.

 Responding to a Democratic colleague’s criticism that the bill was inconsistent with established medical guidance, state Rep. Julianne Young (R) said: “I see this conversation as an extension of the pro-life argument.”

 “We are not talking about the life of the child, but we are talking about the potential to give life to another generation,” Young continued.
 “There is a nexus on this issue.”
 (Young did not respond to a request for additional comment.)
+The bill will advance to the state senator, where leaders say it is unlikely to pass.

-In attempting to criminalize the ability to seek gender-affirming care and abortion nationwide, both Idaho and Missouri lawmakers have waded into unprecedented territory, experts say.
+In attempting to criminalize the ability to seek gender-affirming care and abortion nationwide, both Idaho and Missouri lawmakers have shown a willingness to wade into unprecedented territory, experts say.
 The two bills also illuminate parallels between the two issues that advocates on either side have increasingly drawn comparisons between.

 There is clear overlap among the states proposing more aggressive restrictions on abortion and transgender youths: Alabama, Ohio, Louisiana, Iowa and Mississippi are all considering bills that would limit age-appropriate hormone therapy for minors.
 They are also among at least 26 states poised to ban abortion if the Supreme Court weakens or overturns Roe v.
 Wade, according to the Guttmacher Institute, a nonprofit research center that supports abortion rights.